SSWConsulting/SSW.Rules.Content/rules/using-digital-asset-manager/rule.md

 ---
 ## Why get a DAM?

-Trying to manage your large library of digital files can be quite difficult to do using just Windows File Explorer or Mac's Finder as you are limited to folder structure and file names, which can lead to lost and abandoned assets due to ridged search functionality.
+Trying to manage your large library of digital files can be pretty difficult using just Windows File Explorer or Mac's Finder as you are limited to folder structure and file names, which can lead to lost and abandoned assets due to ridged search functionality.
 When trying to preview your assets, your operating system may also lack support for previewing proprietary formats (E.G. Fujifilm's .RAF or Nikon's .NEF).
 A Good digital asset manager like Adobe Bridge solves this.

-while there are several digital asset managers on the market, each with its strengths and weaknesses.
-For the majority of small teams, independent creatives and the budget-conscious, Adobe Bridge is more than enough to handle the task.
+while there are several digital asset managers on the market, each with its strengths and weaknesses, for the majority of small teams, independent creatives and the budget-conscious, Adobe Bridge is more than enough to handle the task.

 ## Why do you need a stock library?